-- Each ISEF-affiliated fair may send to ISEF the number of projects allocated and committed to within their affiliation agreement. - 2.
-A student must be selected by an ISEF-affiliated fair, and meet both of the following: - a. be in grades 9-12 or equivalent; and - b. not have reached age 20 on or before May 1 preceding ISFF - 3.
-English is the official language of ISEF.
-Student project boards and abstracts must be in English. - Each student is only allowed to enter one project.
-That project may include no more than 12 months of continuous research and may not include research performed before January 2021. - Team projects must have no more than three members.
-Teams competing at ISEF must be composed of the original members who competed at the ISEF-affiliated fair and must all meet ISEF eligibility. - 6.
-Students may compete in only one ISEF affiliated fair, except when proceeding to a state/national fair affiliated with ISEF from an affiliated regional fair. - Projects that are demonstrations, 'library' research or informational projects, 'explanation' models are not recommended or appropriate for ISEF. - All sciences and engineering disciplines are represented at ISEF and projects compete in one of the 21 categories.
-Review a complete list of categories and sub-categories with definitions. - A research project may be a part of a larger study performed by professional scientists, but the project presented by the student must be only their own portion of the complete study.
+rs, of reserved entific fraud and misconduct are not condoned at any level esearch or competition.
+This includes plagiarism, forgery, or presentation of other researcher's work as one's own fabrication of data.
+Fraudulent projects will fail to qualify competition in affiliated fairs and ISEF.
+Society for Science erves the right to revoke recognition of a project subsequently nd to have been fraudulent.
+6. ELIG BILITY/LIMITATIONS f 1.
+Each ISEF-affiliated fair may send to ISEF the number of projects allocated and committed to within their affiliation agreement. and 2.
+A student must be selected by an ISEF-affiliated fair, and meet both of the following: nd side a. be in grades 9-12 or equivalent; andb. not have reached age 20 on or before May 1 preceding ISEF.
+3. English is the official language of ISEF.
+Student project boards and abstracts must be in English. nal 4.
+Each student is only allowed to enter one project.
+That project may include no more than 12 months of continuous research and may not include research performed before January 2022.
+5. Team projects must have no more than three members.
+Teams competing at ISEF must be composed of the original members who competed at the ISEF-affiliated fair and must all meet ISEF eligibility. s, 6.
+Students may compete in only one ISEF affiliated fair, except when proceeding to a state/national fair affiliated with ISEF from an affiliated regional fair.
+7. Projects that are demonstrations, 'library' research or informational projects, and/or 'explanation' models are not recommended or appropriate for ISEF.
+8. All sciences and engineering disciplines are represented at ISEF and projects compete in one of the 21 categories.
+Review a complete list of categories and sub-categories with definitions. cals or 9.
+A research project may be a part of a larger study performed by professional scientists, but the project presented by the student must be only their own portion of the complete study. nt REQ UIREMENTS ess GFN ERAL ls d 1.
+All domestic and international students competing in an ISEF-affiliated fair must adhere to all rules as set forth in this document. al 2.
+All projects must adhere to all of the tenets of the Ethics Statement. , ian 3.
+It is the responsibility of the student and the Adult Sponsor to evaluate the study to determine which forms are required and whether approval by a committee must be obtained prior to experimentation. ect 4.
+Projects competing at ISEF must have an exhibit that adheres to ISEF Display & Safety requirements and is visible during all operable hours of the exhibit hall without reliance on electricity or internet connections. ocietyfo orscie nce.org/ISEF Page 3